-Besides screens and data sources, the resources are the third pillar of a Peakboard visualization.
-A resource can be anything that is needed for visualization purposes: Images, fonts, scripts, data files (e.g. Excel).
-In the simplest case, the respective resource is stored directly and statically in the Peakboard-Package.
-However, a resource can also be dynamic and can, for example, be retrieved via a URL, stored in a cloud memory (Dropbox, Google Drive, OneDrive) or on a shared drive within the same network (bridge resource).
-All these options are explained in this article, in the order they appear in the menu (see screenshot below).
+The resources are the third pillar of a Peakboard visualization besides the screens and data sources.
+A resource can be any kind of additional material needed for a visualization: Pictures, fonts, data files (e.g. Excel).
+In the simplest case, the respective resource is stored directly, statically in the Peakboard Package.
+However, a resource can also be dynamic and, for example, can be accessed via a URL, stored in a cloud storage (Dropbox, Google Drive, OneDrive) or on a shared drive within the same network (Bridge Resource/ Network Share Resource).
+All these options are explained in this article, in the order they appear in the menu (see the screenshot below).

-Local Resource is simply a static file: A script, an Excel file, an image, etc. that is inserted directly from the file system into the package and is then available there statically and is no longer changed.
+Local Resource is simply a static file: An Excel file, an image, etc., which is inserted directly from the file system into the Explorer, where it is static and is not changed.

 The Peakboard Bridge is a small, resource-saving Windows service that is usually installed on a Windows server.
-If you want to create a resource that is not static, but is constantly refreshing itself from a shared network drive, Bridge resource is the right choice.
-The Peakboard-Box accesses the bridge and the file shared in the network.
+If you want to create a resource that is not static, but constantly renews itself from a shared network drive, the Bridge resource is the only option for Peakboard 1 boxes.
+The Peakboard box accesses the bridge, which in turn accesses the file shared on the network.
 Why doesn’t the box simply access the file directly?
-The answer is simple: For security reasons.
+The answer is simple: for security reasons.
 Usually the box is not part of the domain and therefore has no access to a network drive.
-The bridge service does, however, because it accesses the network drive under which the bridge Windows service runs in the AD user context.
+But the bridge service does, because in the AD user context it accesses the network drive under which the bridge windows service runs.

 The following screenshot shows the configuration mask for a bridge resource.
 All you have to do is specify the path to the desired file (in this case an Excel file on a shared drive) and the URL of the bridge server.
-If the bridge server is running under the default port 2501, the port specification can also be omitted.
+If the bridge server runs on the default port 2501, the port specification can be omitted.

-The Web resource is explained very simply: Simply enter the desired URL, if necessary with an authentication, if the resource requires an explicit authentication.
+The Web Resource is explained very simply: Simply store the desired URL, if necessary with an authentication if the resource requires explicit authentication.

 Cloud Resource: Dropbox, OneDrive, Google Drive

-To load a resource from a cloud memory, you must first allow Peakboard to access your cloud memory.
+To load a resource from a cloud storage, you must first allow Peakboard to access your cloud storage.
 A corresponding window opens.
-Please note: Your access data to your cloud memory is NOT stored in the Designer or on the Peakboard-Box, but only an access token.
-If you want to undo this permission, simply go to the settings of your cloud storage account.
-The access is listed there and can be deleted.
-This is a common procedure for allowing third parties to access a cloud storage device.
+Please note: Your access data to your cloud storage is NOT stored in the designer or on the Peakboard box, but only an access token.
+If you want to revoke this permission, just go to the settings of your cloud storage account.
+There the access is listed and can be deleted.
+This is a common procedure to allow third party access to a cloud storage.

-The following screenshots show the logon to Dropbox as an example and then the file selection.
-A copy of the file is stored in the Designer for the preview.
-In the update run (on the Peakboard-Box), however, the file is updated from the cloud memory.
-The content is therefore not static, but dynamically linked to the original application file.
+The following screenshots show an example of the login to Dropbox and then the file selection.
+A copy of the file is stored in the designer for the preview.
+In the update run (on the Peakboard Box), however, the file is renewed from the cloud storage.
+The content is therefore not statically connected to the original application file, but dynamically.

-If the number of resource entries increases, it makes sense to organize resources into directories.
+If the number of resource records increases, it makes sense to organize resources in directories.
 You can simply drag and drop the files into a subdirectory.